hannasm/ExpressiveLoggingDotNet/README.md

 This code is released under an MIT license.

 # Changelog
+## 1.1.0
+  * 1.1.0 - addition of some extension methods (in root ExpressiveLogging.~version~ namespace) to assist in performance counter development

 ## 1.0.3
   * 1.0.3 - Fix: Buffering logger was popping an extra record on every ExecuteBuffer that didn't empty the queue completely